By Jack Norris, Executive Director

 Remember Your Own Journey

 Sometimes when people become vegan, they start having a hard time understanding why others aren’t.
-When we’re “awakened” to something like animal suffering, it can be difficult to remember that we were also once unaware—we didn’t know and often we didn’t want to know.
+When we are “awakened” to something like animal suffering, it’s sometimes difficult to remember that we were once unaware – we didn’t know, and sometimes we didn’t want to know.

 The Angry Vegan Stereotype

-Vegans have every right to be angry about how animals are treated.
-Anger and urgency can be strong motivating factors to get us advocating for animals.
-But it’s also important to realize that non-vegans are only going to want to be vegan if they associate it more with happiness than anger.
+Vegans have every right to be angry about how animals are treated, and anger and urgency can be strong motivating factors to get us advocating for animals.
+But it’s also important to realise that non-vegans are only going to want to be vegan if they associate it more with happiness than anger.
 For this reason, when around non-vegans, it might be best to express the happiness and satisfaction you feel in making the world more compassionate.

 Social Media

 A common question these days is how often to post about animal issues on Facebook and other social media.
-These platforms are a great way to spread information about what is happening to animals, but if you post too often, your friends might end up tuning you out.
-Be aware of this possibility and plan your posts strategically so as to pique their interest but not overwhelm them.
+Social media is a great way to spread information about what is happening to animals, but if you post too often, your friends might end up tuning you out.
+Just be aware of this possibility and use your posts strategically so as to pique their interest but not overwhelm them.
 It may also help to try mixing up your content to include positive posts about veganism, like cute videos of farmed animals and delicious new vegan recipes.

 When it Helps to Be Pushy